Visiting the Ruins of Pompeii

 • Hortus (tel: +39 081 536 4566) Located along the road between the train station and the Porta Marina entrance, this spot is popular among tourists and offers a number of take-away options for a light lunch, or local dishes served in the pleasantly cool citrus garden.

-• Caupona (tel: +39 081 1855 7911) If you want to stay on point, walk 5 minutes from Villa dei Misteri to this restaurant opposite Piazza Esedra that serves ancient recipes created by the Roman gourmet Marcus Gavius Apicius and served on terracotta plates by waiters dressed in period garb against the background of ancient music and frescoed walls inspired by Pompeii.
+• Caupona (tel: +39 081 1855 7911) If you want to continue your historical experience, walk five minutes from Villa dei Misteri to this restaurant opposite Piazza Esedra.
+It serves ancient recipes created by the Roman gourmet Marcus Gavius Apicius, served on terracotta plates by waiters dressed in period garb against the background of ancient music and frescoed walls inspired by Pompeii.

 1. Large Theater and Odeon (VIII - 10)

 Pompeii's two theaters are located in the same area of the ancient city.
-The Teatro Grande (Large Theater) is an open-air amphitheater where Greek-Roman plays were performed; the smaller Odeon was used for poetry and musical performances, which required a smaller and covered space for the best acoustics.
-Tip: stand at the middle of the Odeon's stage and speak in a normal voice.
-You will hear your own voice amplified as if you have spoken into a microphone.
+The Teatro Grande (Large Theater) is an open-air amphitheater where Greek-Roman plays were performed; the smaller Odeon was used for poetry and musical performances, which required a smaller covered space for the best acoustics.
+Tip: stand in the middle of the Odeon's stage and speak in a normal voice.
+You'll hear your own voice amplified, as if you have spoken into a microphone.

-The Orto dei Fuggiaschi (Garden of the Fugitives) was an old quarter of the city that has been converted to vineyards as Pompeii grew.
-The name is an homage to the bodies of 13 victims of the eruption in 79 AD who were trying to escape through Porta Nocera before succumbing to the ashes and stone.
-Their remains where discovered during excavations in 1961-62 and 1973-74, using plaster casting methods.
+The Orto dei Fuggiaschi (Garden of the Fugitives) was an old quarter of the city that was converted to vineyards as Pompeii grew.
+The name pays tribute to the bodies of 13 victims of the eruption in 79 AD who were trying to escape through Porta Nocera before succumbing to the ashes and stone.
+Their remains were discovered using plaster casting during excavations in 1961-62 and 1973-74.

 3. Amphitheater (II – 5)

 Built around 70 BC, Pompeii's ancient amphitheater is one of the best preserved in the world.
-Used for sporting events and gladiator battles, the space could seat 20,000 spectators in three sections of seating: the first rows were for prominent citizens, the middle rows were for the middle classes, and the summa, or the highest rows, were for the rest of the population.
+Used for sporting events and gladiator battles, the space could seat 20,000 spectators in three sections.
+The first rows were for prominent citizens, the middle rows were for the middle class, and the summa, or the highest rows, were for the rest of the population.

 4. Praedia of Giulia Felice (II – 3)